bcgov/ckanext-bcgov/edc-ext/readme.txt

 CITZEDC-537	No fields are provided for the entry of geographic extent of a dataset CITZEDC-501	Logout repeats?
 CITZEDC-476	Some data dictionary content fails to import into ckan (invalid characters?)
+CITZEDC-550	Updates in production are too slow - 1.5 to 2 min per update
 2) Installation Instructions:1.
 Activate virtual env	$ . /usr/lib/ckan/default/bin/activate2.
 Update config file (if there are any changes)
 	a.
 Add admin api key to the ini file as ckan.api_key 	b.
 Add the major and minor version numbers to ini file as follow : edc.major_version = DLV